mildsar/mildsar.github.io/about.md

 </p>

 <p>
-I’m a dedicated Minnesota Timberwolves fan and an avid photographer.
-I enjoy playing the guitar and love singing in four languages: English, Italian, German, and Russian.
+I’m a dedicated Minnesota Timberwolves fan, passionate about basketball analytics, and I enjoy writing articles about the team.
+I find peace in street photography, love playing guitar, and enjoy singing in four languages: English, Italian, German, and Russian.
 </p>